This week we covered the followig news stories.

 Riverside Job Fair 2022

 Bank of America (BoA) has sponsored a job fair for the upcoming talent of Riverside County.
-The event is scheduled to be held on Thursday, January 20th at the Galleria at Tyler from 4:30 – 7:30pm.
+The event is scheduled on Thursday, January 20th, at the Galleria at Tyler from 4:30 – 7:30 pm.

-Apart from helping students to find jobs and employers to get access to talent, the event will also help attendees to ace up their LinkedIn profiles so as to stand out among a sea of job candidates.
+Apart from helping students find jobs and employers access talent, the event will also help attendees ace up their LinkedIn profiles to stand out among a sea of job candidates.

 SBDC’s Webinar Series

-SBDC will be holding a series of webinars for small businesses to become certified so that they can do business with the Department of General Services (DGS).
+SBDC will hold a series of webinars for small businesses to become certified to do business with the Department of General Services (DGS).
 This three-week series will be hosted every Wednesday, January 12-26, from 1-2 PM.

 Inland Empire State of Entrepreneurship Report 2021

 The five-year trend for the rate of new entrepreneurs shows that the Inland Empire region has a higher rate of new entrepreneurs than at the national level.
-The report reveals that the ‘Inland Empire lags overall in the creation of opportunity-based firms.
-Since 2018, the Inland Empire has been primarily driven by necessity entrepreneurship, as opportunity entrepreneurship has continuously declined during the period of 2018 – 2020; in 2020-2021 this downward trend continued‘.
+However, the report reveals that the ‘Inland Empire lags overall in creating opportunity-based firms.
+Since 2018, the Inland Empire has been primarily driven by necessity entrepreneurship, as opportunity entrepreneurship has continuously declined from 2018 to 2020; in 2020-2021, this downward trend continued.’

 Upcoming Meetups & Meetings.
 Next Two Weeks